Cultural Practices in France in 2018

 Principal Investigators: Aurélien DJAKOUANE and Emmanuel NEGRIER.

-The rise in festival attendance is one of the most notable findings of the latest edition of the survey on French cultural practices.
+The growth in festival attendance is one of the most notable findings of the latest edition of the survey on French cultural practices.
 Nineteen percent of French people over the age of 15 report having attended a festival in the past twelve months.
 That figure was only 16% in 2008 and 8% in 1973.
-We can therefore safely assume that festivals are a relevant space for observing contemporary shifts in our relationship with culture—and perhaps even participating in them.
-Indeed, the very nature of the festival format—short duration, intensive participation, diverse offerings, aesthetic experience, and social inter
+We can therefore safely assume that festivals provide a relevant context for observing—and perhaps participating in—contemporary shifts in people’s relationship to culture.
+Indeed, the very nature of festivals—their short duration, intensive participation, diverse offerings, and combination of aesthetic experience and social inter

-—represents a break from the more conventional nature of attendance at cultural seasons.
+—represents a break from the more conventional way people engage with cultural seasons.
 Furthermore, the diversity of festivals attracts audiences from varied sociological backgrounds and fosters equally diverse patterns of participation: intense or intermittent, with family or friends, and so on.

-Given that nearly all festivals were canceled in 2020, these questions take on particular significance.
-We believe that addressing them will shed light on the French public’s attachment to these venues for cultural expression and on some of the changes in their relationship with culture.
+Against the backdrop of the cancellation of nearly all festivals in 2020, these questions take on special significance.
+We believe that answering them will shed light on the French people’s attachment to these venues for cultural expression and on some of the changes in their relationship with culture.

 Duration: October 16, 2020, to October 15, 2022